operasoftware/devopera/blog/_posts/2015-08-03-on-a-moratorium-on-new-browser-features.md

 ## Simplicity

-There’s a deeper complexity to the modern web platform that the sheer volume of features.
+There’s a deeper complexity to the modern web platform than the sheer volume of features.
 It’s to do with the way the specs were written, the timescale over which they’ve been written and the fact that some features that we rely on have never been specified at all.

 One example is HTML5 Parsing.
 For years, developers had to deal with the different DOMs that browsers constructed from invalid markup (which, as we know, is the vast majority of the web).
 This was allowed because HTML 4 never specified what to do with bad markup, so browsers were free to do as they saw fit.